Detect flaws in your architecture before they drag you down into the depths of dependency hell ...

 --internals Check for dependencies from internal PHP Classes like SplFileInfo.

-For more info just run php dephpend.phar help text.
+For more info just run php dephpend.phar help text

 Text

-For quick debugging use the text command.
+command.
 Say you want to find out which classes depend on XYZ and what XYZ depends on, you'd run:

 php dephpend.phar text src | grep XYZ